 Bleeding Heart Distribution, Habitat, and Ecology

-Though it now appears throughout the world, the exceedingly lovely Bleeding Heart evolved as endemic to a specific portion of the globe.
+Though it now appears throughout the world, the Bleeding Heart evolved as endemic to a specific portion of the globe.
 That consisted solely of the continent of Asia.
-More specifically, the species appears naturally in portions of Siberia, northern China, Korea, and Japan.
+Specifically, the species appears naturally in portions of Siberia, northern China, Korea, and Japan.

-Further, within its natural range, the plant appears in the wild in certain regions.
-This consists of areas of open forest that provide it with medium shade.
-In addition, these regions must also provide it with sufficient protection from the wind.
-But, in cultivation, it has proven itself to be highly adaptable.
+In its natural range, the plant appears in the wild only in certain regions.
+These consist of areas of open forest with medium shade.
+These regions must also provide it with sufficient protection from the wind.
+But, in cultivation, it has proven itself to be adaptable.

-Additionally, the Bleeding Heart plays an important role within its native range.
-That’s because a variety of insects routinely feed on the leaves.
-However, this sometimes makes the plant difficult to cultivate.
-Snails, slugs, and aphids appear to be the most common among these threats.
-It produces its seeds in long, thin pods.
+The stunning plant known as the Bleeding Heart additionally plays an important role within its native range.
+That holds true because a wide variety of insects routinely feed on the leaves.
+Understandably, this sometimes makes the plant difficult to cultivate.

 Creatures such as snails, slugs, and aphids appear to be the most common among these threats.
 The species also produces its seeds within long, relatively thin pods.
 During the Summer, the remarkable plant typically dies back, leaving only the root system.